Devil's Lake (Wisconsin): Geology

 The Devil's Lake State Park is made up of bluffs that are believed to be one of the most ancient surface rock area in North America.
 Formed about 1.6 billion years ago, the land consists of Northern and Southern mountain ranges that are made up of quartzite rock.
 Quartzite was formed after ancient rivers deposited sediment from when this land was under water.
 Over time, that sediment accumulated into sandstone and underwent immense heat and pressure to form the non-porous metamorphic rock that now encompasses the Baraboo valley.
 The valley itself consists of softer rock as continental plate activity caused the quartzite rock to form into what's known now as the North and South range.

+Ecology

+Wildlife

+Devil's Lake is home to a diverse selection of wildlife.
+Naturally occurring fish include bass and panfish, while walleye, northern pike, and trout are stocked by the Wisconsin DNR.
+Depending on the season, many types of birds can also be seen on the banks of Devil's Lake.
+Some of the more commonly seen birds include loons, herons, geese, and ducks.
+The northern water snake can also be spotted swimming around Devil's Lake.
+Although the snake is not venomous, it can be aggressive if it feels endangered.

+Water quality

+Swimmer's itch (cercarial dermatitis) is a common problem at Devil's Lake, most apparent during the summer months.
+It is caused by a flatworm parasite hosted by snails.
+Seventeen species of snails are present in the lake, with three most commonly found snails--Physa skinneri, Gyraulus parvus, and Fossaria obrussa--hosting the parasite.

+There have been reports of blue-green algae (cyanobacteria) blooming in Devil's Lake.
+The park advises visitors to stay alert for algae blooms, which can appear discolored, streaky, or with floating scum or globs on the surface.

-Water Temperature
+Water temperature

-The water temperatures of Devils Lake varies significantly throughout a calendar year.
+The water temperatures of Devil's Lake varies significantly throughout a calendar year.
 The highest water temperatures are reported between July and August between 75 and 80 degrees Fahrenheit.
 The lowest water temperatures for the year are in January, with an average temperature of 35 degrees Fahrenheit.
 The lake freezes over in the winter, but ice thickness is unmeasured.

-Devils Lake Activities
+Devils Lake activities

+Boating, fishing, and swimming

+The lake offers two beaches where guests can swim and relax: the North Shore and South Shore.
+Each beach provides picnic areas with grills and picnic tables, communal shelters containing bathrooms and concessions, and playgrounds.
+There are also boat rentals, where visitors can rent pedal boats, paddle boards, and kayaks.
+During the summer months, kayaking tours of the lake are offered.

+Recreational fishing is apparent on the lakeshore and on boat.
+Two boat launches are offered on the southwest and northeast sides of Devil's Lake.
+However, to protect water quality, only electric-powered motors are allowed.
+The clear waters and unique rock formations also attract scuba-divers to the area.